 Dental Problem #4: Tooth Infection

 If left untended, tooth infections can go on to take an uglier form, known as root infection.
-The only solution for this severe case is root canal, which has a notoriety of being painful and time-consuming, but going to your dentist will put to rest many such misconceptions people have about this treatment.
+The only solution for this severe case is a root canal treatment, which has a notoriety of being painful and time-consuming, but going to your dentist will put to rest many such misconceptions people have about this treatment.

 Dental Problem #5: Tooth Enamel Erosion